KamrynJ21/WHSTechNotes/journal.md

 # September 10th, 2024

-For the first part of class we as a class created our journals.
+We created our journals as a class.